 The State of California provides several wage replacement insurance programs for employees who have a wage loss due to a statutory or approved leave of absence.
-For more information, contact the General Manager (or designee) or Section 3210?
+For more information, contact the General Manager (or designee) or see Appendix A to these Rules.